- Assistant Professor of Anatomy and Neurobiology

-My laboratory examines how the neural circuits in hearing change as we age.
-Age-related hearing loss is associated with a reduction in the level of GABA, a key neurochemical used to communicate among neurons throughout the auditory system.
+My laboratory examines how the neural circuits in hearing change as we age and which changes precede the onset of age-related hearing loss (ARHL).
+ARHL is associated with a reduction in the level of GABA, a key neurochemical used to communicate among neurons throughout the auditory system.
 The loss of GABA leads to a variety of hearing deficits, including impairment of the ability to detect fine differences in the timing of sounds.

 Area of Expertise/Research Interests

-We employ fluorescent and electron microscopy (EM) and multi-label immunohistochemistry to identify age-related changes to auditory circuits in the midbrain.
+We employ fluorescent and electron microscopy (EM) with multi-label immunohistochemistry to identify age-related changes to auditory circuits in the midbrain.
 A variety of antibodies to glutamic decarboxylase are used to label GABAergic cells and boutons.
+To determine the loss of GABAergic production with age in specific pathways, we use single molecule fluorescent in situ hybridization to identify individual mRNAs in each GABAergic cell.
 Traditional tract-tracing as well as intersectional viral tract-tracing are used to label auditory midbrain cells and their projections.
 Lastly, we use immunogold EM to identify excitatory and inhibitory synaptic morphologies.

 - Ph.D. in Applied Cognition and Neuroscience, University of Texas at Dallas, 2008

 - M.S. in Applied Cognition and Neuroscience, University of Texas at Dallas, 2003